src-d/gitbase/docs/using-gitbase/security.md

 - action: Always `query`.
 - system: Always `audit`
-- address: Address from the client.
+- address: Address of the client.
-- success: True or false depending on if the query was executed or not.
+- success: True or false depending on whether the query was executed or not.
-- user: Username that is executing the query.
+- user: Username executing the query.
-- connection_id: Unique connection identifier from the request is being done.
+- connection_id: Unique connection identifier of the current request.
 - pid: Pid returns the process ID associated with this context.
-It will grow over the queries sent to gitbase.
+It will change in subsequent queries sent using the same connection.
-- query: Query that the client is trying to execute.
+- query: Query that client is trying to execute.
 - err: If `success=false`.
 Human readable error describing the problem.

 Examples: